 With so many of your customers’ housebound and trade shows and other in-person events no longer an option, how do you market your products and services to your existing and potential new customers?
 In this time of social distancing, you can close the gap by diverting your marketing budget into online marketing.

 Cost-effective search engine optimization (SEO) resources can optimize your website for online searches and make it easier for customers to locate you.
 The “findability factor” has never been more important and SEO will continue to be a smart investment once business returns to normal.
 Keep pay-per-click (PPC) marketing in mind, too.
 Cost-per-clicks have dropped in recent weeks across all business niches, reducing the amount of money an advertiser pays a publisher.
 That gives you an opportunity to grab lost market share from other businesses that may be stepping back during the current crisis.

 Due to the coronavirus economy, you should have an adjustable and adaptable business plan in place for the coming months.
-We will all get through this.
-These recommendations can help you gain stability now and plan for brighter days ahead.
+We will all get through this, but in the meantime, our recommendations can help you gain stability now, so you can plan for brighter days ahead.